lee-zhg/predictive-model-on-watson-ml/README.md

    ![data asset](doc/source/images/data-asset.png)

 #### 1.3 Provision a Watson Machine Learning service

+This section has instruction for creating Watson Machine Learning service manually.
+You either created a new Watson Machine Learning service instance or selected an existing pone while you created a new project in Watson Studio.

+If you don't know how to get credential of a Watson Machine Learning service instance, please read the rest of this section.
+Otherwise, you may skip this section and move on to the next section.

 * Click on the navigation menu on the left (`☰`) to show additional options.
 Click on the `Watson Services` option.